ABOUT CCBN

 International Relations - Point of Information: Janitta Lumu MSN, BSN, RN

-Social Action and Legislation - Point of Information: Chairman Laura Howard, CMSRN, BSN, RN
+Social Action and Legislation - Point of Information: Chairman Laura Howard BSN, RN

 Publicity and Social Media - Point of Information: Janaye Culton MLT, AS, CNA, MA, QMAP, SN